Official Import Rules

 Find Vets in BrazilExit Rules — Leaving Brazil

-Exiting Brazil requires a CZI issued by VIGIAGRO, health examination, and compliance with destination country requirements.
+Exiting Brazil requires a CVI issued by VIGIAGRO, health examination, and compliance with destination country requirements.

 Frequently Asked Questions